Exception.h File Reference

 Thread-safe

 The Exception stack is stored in a thread-specific variable so Exceptions are made thread-safe.
-This means that Exceptions are thread local and an Exception thrown in one thread cannot be catched in another thread.
+This means that Exceptions are thread local and an Exception thrown in one thread cannot be caught in another thread.
 This also means that clients must handle Exceptions per thread and cannot use one TRY-ELSE block in the main program to catch all Exceptions.
 This is only possible if no threads were started.

 This implementation is a minor modification of the Except code found in David R. Hanson's excellent book C Interfaces and Implementations.